copl-labomc/fabconcept/protocols/withpolymers/the_original_nanocomposite.md

 **Resources on Precipitation and Centrifugation**

-## Monomer Purification by Milliscale Column Chromatography ##
+## Monomer Purification - Milliscale Column Chromatography ##

-The monomers bought usually contains inhibitors ("spiked with...") preventing unintentional polymerization and should be kept refrigerated (unless it says otherwise on the bottle).
+Monomers are usually stabilized (stab.) with inhibitors preventing unintentional polymerization and should be kept refrigerated (unless it says otherwise on the bottle).
 A purification step is thus required to get rid of the inhibitors and enable polymerization.

 ## For ~10 cm preforms of monomer matrix ##
 _This protocol has been tested so far with styrene._